Pink Salt Recipe for Weight Loss: Truth vs. Hype

 If you like pink salt, you don't have to break up with it.
 Just use it in ways that make sense:

-- If you need electrolytes for training, pick something with a clear label instead of guessing with spoonfuls.
+• If you need electrolytes for training, pick something with a clear label and tested formulation instead of eyeballing spoonfuls.

 For practical hydration playbooks, check out How to Hydrate Fast.